bitplane/schrodingers-rng/README.md

 2. The cheapest Linux-compatible webcam money can buy.
 3. 1 ionization smoke detector containing americium-241.
 4. Any screwdriver except the sexist pink one that you're not allowed to use.
-5. A glue gun
+5. A glue gun.
-6. Tin / aluminium foil
+6. Tin / aluminium foil.
-7. Insulation / gaffer / BDSM tape
+7. Insulation / gaffer / BDSM tape.

 Instructions
 ------------